RHMTT/lint_demo/README.md

-# Ansible LAMP Stack Playbook
+# Ansible LAMP Stack Playbook.
 This is a Ansible Playbook to deploy a LAMP Stack infrastructure on ubuntu/debian hosts.

 ### Stack -